nicogj/nicogj.github.io/_posts/2020-10-31-china-virus.md

 </center>
 <br>

 The overall number of topical tweets quickly decreased and within 2 weeks of Trump’s first use of the term, making it hard to distinguish which clusters dominate the Twittersphere subsequently.
-However, examining the share of clusters instead of overall numbers sheds lights on important dynamics taking place.
+However, examining the share of clusters instead of overall numbers sheds lights on longer-term effects.
 While denunciation of the term as racist, and anger at its use, gradually tapers off, positive use of the term persists in certain circles.
 By the end of April, 60% of tweets on the topic of "Chinese Virus" use the term in an affirmative way.

 <center>
 <img class="example-image" src="/img/2020_chinese_virus/topic_time_series_share.png" alt="pca" />